-Under this section you will be able to create LSLB farms, these farms can be configured in two different profiles:
+In this section, you will be able to create LSLB farms.
+These farms can be configured using two profiles:

-- HTTP profile: This profile works as a reverse proxy and it’s able to manage HTTP and HTTPS protocol, WebSocket is already supported from ZEVENET 6.
-They work in SNAT mode.
+HTTP: This profile works as a reverse proxy and it manages HTTP and HTTPS protocols.
+A WebSocket is supported in ZEVENET v6.2 and it works in SNAT mode.
 Additionally to the request received by the client, the X-Forwarded-for Header is added by default by this profile just before sending the request to the backend.
-This profile in ZEVENET 6.2 is able to add, modify and delete request and response headers, additionally URL rewrites are supported for the requests/responses.
+This profile can add, modify, or delete request and response headers.
+URL rewrites are supported for the requests/responses.

-- L4XNAT profile: This profile works as a router and it is able to manage any TCP, UDP, SCTP, SIP, FTP, TFTP, PPTP and SNMP.
-It works in DNAT, Stateless DNAT, SNAT or DSR mode.
+L4XNAT: This profile works as a router and it is able to manage any TCP, UDP, SCTP, SIP, FTP, TFTP, PPTP, and SNMP.
+It works in DNAT, Stateless DNAT, SNAT, or DSR mode.

 Create Farm LSLB